ajtran303/portfolio-api/app/projects_md/2-portfolio-ui.md

 ## Summary

-React frontend for my developer portfolio, fetching Markdown-based projects served as HTML from a GraphQL API.
-Built async and type-safe with **TypeScript**, with tests written using **Vitest** and **Testing Library**.
-Features smooth UI/UX, scroll animations, an interactive projects carousel, and a **dynamic, visually rich interface** using Vanta.NET backgrounds and translucent card layouts.
+React frontend for my developer portfolio.
+Fetches project HTML from a GraphQL API and parses it to extract images into a carousel gallery.
+Built with TypeScript, tested with Vitest and React Testing Library, featuring animated Vanta.NET backgrounds and responsive design.

 [View the code on GitHub](https://github.com/ajtran303/portfolio-ui)